Brandography/handbook/README.md

 For WordPress theme development, use [Theme Check](https://wordpress.org/plugins/theme-check/).
 It will check your theme for everything from bad practices to missing requirements.
 Additionally, use the [Theme Unit Test Data](https://codex.wordpress.org/Theme_Unit_Test) to import and check all major content types, embeded content, image sizes, etc are styled and handled correctly in your theme.

+## Security
+Security is one of the most important things to get right in software development.
+We take a common sense approach to securing our software and workspace.

+### Don't Commit Secrets
+Never commit passwords, private API keys, `.env` files, or other credentials into version control.
+All of your credentials should be loaded from the environment variables set in the operating system during deployment.

+### Encrypt Your Hard Drive
+Having an encrypted drive is common sense.
+Laptops are prone to being stolen or lost.
+Having an encrypted drive ensures your data or our client's data cannot be decoded.
+For MacOS users, you just need to turn on FileVault.

+### Lock Your Computer
+When you walk away from your desk, always lock your computer.
+The time it takes to login again is miniscule compared to any type of unauthorized access to your system.

 ## Project Management
 ### Trello
 We use [Trello](https://trello.com) to manage projects and tasks.
 You will need a Trello account.